 Six years after enlisting, Fajardo earned his commission as an officer and decided to attend Ranger School, a goal he had set for himself after completing his Advanced Infantry Training (AIT).
 Lt.
 Col Fajardo recalls that during Ranger School, “I had eaten the one MRE we were issued for the day.
 I looked down and saw an ant walking away with a big crumb of pound cake.
 I was so hungry, I grabbed the crumb and the ant wouldn’t let go.
 I didn’t hesitate.
 I just ate it.
 I remember thinking it was dessert and protein.”

-Over the years, Fajardo worked his way through the ranks and is now the commander of the same training battalion he joined as an enlisted soldier all those years ago.
+Over the years, Fajardo worked his way through the ranks and became the commander of the same training battalion he joined as an enlisted soldier all those years ago.
 He credits his success to mentors and leaders in the Army who advised and guided him on his path.
 Their leadership is what has helped define how he leads and advises the soldiers he commands.
 Farjado recently transitioned out of this unit and is now attending the Eisenhower School for National Security and Resource Strategy at National Defense University, Fort McNair, Washington, D.C.

 Rear Adm.
 Christina M. “Tina” Alvarado’s favorite saying is, “If you see a turtle sitting on a fence post, one thing is for sure, he didn’t get there by himself.”

 Alvarado worked as a critical care nurse and in health policy before deciding to join the Navy Reserves.
 She was called to active duty in 1990-1991 for Operations Desert Shield and Desert Storm and later deployed to Afghanistan in 2002 for Operations Noble Eagle and Enduring Freedom.
-In 2011, Alvarado took command of Navy Expeditionary Medical Facility Dallas One and in 201 was confirmed by the Senate as a Rear Admiral.
-Currently, she is the deputy chief for reserve policy and integration for the Navy’s Bureau of Medicine and Surgery.
+In 2011, Alvarado took command of Navy Expeditionary Medical Facility Dallas One and in 2015 was confirmed by the Senate as a Rear Admiral.
+Before retiring, she served as the deputy chief for reserve policy and integration for the Navy’s Bureau of Medicine and Surgery.

-Colon-Lopez enlisted in the Air Force in 1990 and was deployed during the Gulf War.
-In 1996, he completed training as an elite Air Force Pararescuemen (also known as PJ’s) and was assigned to an Air Forces Special Operations Command (AFSOC) unit.
+Colón-López enlisted in the Air Force in 1990 and was deployed during the Gulf War.
+In 1996, he completed training as an elite Air Force Pararescuemen (also known as a “PJ”) and was assigned to an Air Forces Special Operations Command (AFSOC) unit.

 At the time, Petry, a Mexican American from New Mexico, was deployed to Afghanistan and was clearing a building with his team when they came under enemy fire.
 Petry was shot in both legs and took cover with his fellow Ranger, Sgt.
 Daniel Higgins.
 As the pair attempted to receive medical attention from another Ranger, an enemy fighter threw a grenade that landed right in front of them.